-Beautiful China recruits outstanding young talents, and after training, they are sent to areas where educational resources are scarce and work as full-time teachers to engage in front-line basic education teaching.
+The Beautiful China Teaching Support Project recruits outstanding young talents, and after training, they are sent to areas where educational resources are scarce and work as full-time teachers to engage in front-line basic education teaching.
 (2 years).
 Please note to read the English language webpage you may need to use your browser’s translation extension.
 Additionally, Teach for China is part of the Teach for All Network which consists of opportunities in 56 countries.

 TEFL – Teach English as a Foreign Language – and find jobs abroad and online with The TEFL Org.
 TEFL certified teachers are in high demand worldwide, from Spain to South Korea, Mexico to Morocco, and everywhere in between.
 Teach in public and private language schools, work with children and adults, beginners to advanced learners – the opportunities for English teachers are diverse and plentiful!
 (1 year)

 The following organizations have been curated to help assist in finding short-term work abroad, typically for a fee.